-Shopping for Food & Produce in Israel's Supermarkets
+Shopping for Food & Produce in a Supermarket in Israel.

 Hebrew: רשתות סופרים בישראל

-There are a few things your need to know,about shopping at the big supermarket chains in Israel: Shufersal, Mega/You, Rami Levi, Osher Ad and Victory to name but a few.
-These supermarkets are all kosher however there are some like Tiv Taam that are not kosher.
-There are plenty of supermarkets that cater to the Russian community and for the most part, these are not kosher.
+There are a few things your need to know,about shopping at a supermarket in Israel.
+Some of the large supermarket chains are Shufersal, Mega/You, Rami Levi, Yayin Bitan, Osher Ad and Victory.
+These supermarkets are all kosher but some like Tiv Taam and Stop Market are not kosher.
+There are plenty of supermarkets that cater to the Russian community and mostly these are not kosher.
 Arab run supermarkets are also not kosher but they do stock kosher pre-packed goods.

 Within a supermarket chain, you will find different grades and sizes of stores; there is the suburban mini-market, large suburban supermarkets and hyper-stores which are often located in the industrial area or on the outskirts of a city or town.
 Prices vary between stores of the same chain - the mini-markets are the most expensive and the hyper-stores are the cheapest.